 Well, mostly, yes.

-But this calculation is only a starting point.
-You need to think a bit harder.
-Because, depending on context, sometimes you would NOT do scenario 1.
+But this calculation’s only a start point.
+There’s other factors to consider.
+Because, depending on the source of volume, sometimes you would NOT do scenario 1.
 And sometimes, you WOULD still do scenario 2.

 So, rewarding customers who’d have bought anyway, would make Scenario 1 less attractive.